 He has also chaired the World Economic Forum’s Global Agenda Council on Geoeconomics until 2016.
 Honored as a “Young Global Leader” of the World Economic Forum, he consults with governments, companies, and international organizations to help them make sense of the big geopolitical trends of the twenty-first century.

-Douglas Lute is the former United States Permanent Representative to the North Atlantic Council, NATO’s standing political body.
+Ambassador Douglas Lute is the former United States Ambassador to NATO.
 Appointed by President Obama, he assumed the Brussels-based post in 2013 and served until 2017.
-During this period, he was instrumental in designing and implementing the 28-nation Alliance’s responses to the most severe security challenges in Europe since the end of the Cold War.
-He received the State Department’s Distinguished Honor Award.
+During this period, he was instrumental in designing and implementing the 28-nation Alliance responses to the most severe security challenges in Europe since the end of the Cold War.

 Daniela Schwarzer is executive director for Europe and Eurasia of the Open Society Foundations.
 An expert in European affairs and transatlantic and international relations.
 Prof. Dr. Schwarzer is an honorary professor of political science at Freie Universität Berlin and a senior fellow at the Harvard Kennedy School’s Belfer Center.